 Tip: For easy scooping, try a melon baller or grapefruit spoon.

-All recipes in this post were developed by Kate Sherwood, The Healthy Cook.
+The recipe in this post was developed by Kate Sherwood, The Healthy Cook.
 Have a comment, question, or idea?
 E-mail Kate at firstname.lastname@example.org.

 Greek Farro Stuffed Tomatoes

 4 ripe but firm tomatoes